google/clusterfuzzlite/docs/running-clusterfuzzlite/github_actions.md

 ### Git repo for storage {#storage-repo}

-As previously discussed, it's optional but recommended that you set up a separate git repo for storing corpora and coverage reports.
+It's optional but recommended that you set up a separate git repo for storing corpora and coverage reports.
-It is recommended because the storage repo will make corpus management better in some scenarios and will allow coverage reports to be viewed from the web.
+The storage repo will make corpus management better in some scenarios and will allow you to view coverage reports on the web rather than downloading them as artifacts.

 An empty repository for this is sufficient.